daitss/transform/README.md

 	3. Test the installation via the test harness.
 	% bundle exec cucumber feature/*

-	4. Run the description srvice with thin (use "thin --help" to get additional information on using thin)
+	4. Run the transformation service with thin (use "thin --help" to get additional information on using thin)
 	% bundle exec thin start

 Requirement